The University is committed to supporting the academic success of all our students.

 If you are still experiencing technical difficulties which prevent you from working or learning online, IT Services is available to assist, Monday – Friday, 8.30am-4.30pm:

-- Log your query or problem and view frequently asked questions any time on the IT Service Portal (important to include your student ID, name and contact phone number).
+- Log your query or problem and view frequently asked questions at any time on the IT Service Portal (important to include your student ID, name and contact phone number).

 - Phone: +64 3 423 0100 or Free phone: 0800 10 60 10 (NZ only).